krsticzoran/my-portfolio/README.md

 - 🕳️ **Honeypot Field** – A hidden input that only bots tend to fill.
 If it's filled, the submission is flagged as spam.
 - ⏱️ **Time-Based Check** – If the form is submitted in under 3 seconds, it's likely a bot and gets rejected.
 - 🧼 **Input Sanitization** – All form inputs are sanitized to prevent cross-site scripting (XSS) and malicious code injection.
-- 🚫 **Rate Limiting** – (Planned) Implementation of per-IP request limiting to prevent brute-force and spam attempts.
+- 🚫 **Rate Limiting** – Per-IP request limiting is implemented using an in-memory lru-cache.
+Requests are throttled to prevent spam and brute-force attacks.

 ## Status